Exerqtor/Voron/Firmware/rrf-macros/sb_leds/README.md

 When the printer reboots this time you can do a last check to see that all the needed components are in place by going to the "Object Model"(Browser) Plugin in DWC (might have to be enabled through
 Settings->Plugins->Object Model Browser->Start).
 When you're in "Object Model"(Browser) expand "globals" and look for `sb_leds="booted"`, `sb_logo="n/a"` & `sb_nozzle="n/a"`.

-If they're there you should be good to go and check that the it's actually working, go to console and type `set global.sb_leds = "ready"`, this should now switch on the leds to what you defined them to be in `sb_leds.g` earlier.
+- If all three globals are there you should be good to go and check that the it's actually working, go to console and type `set global.sb_leds = "ready"`, this should now switch on the leds to what you defined them to be in `sb_leds.g` earlier.

-Assuming you now have both the logo and nozzle LEDs set to the color you choose you can start to adding the "triggers" to your other macros.
+- Assuming you now have both the logo and nozzle LEDs set to the color you choose you can start to adding the "triggers" to your other macros.
 For instance at the start of your homing macro's put:
 ```
 ; LED status
 if exists(global.sb_leds)